 - 6. The assistant scorer registers the Libero's replacements and also re-designation on a separate sheet specially prepared for this purpose (R-6), so that the number of the player replaced by the Libero, at any time, is known.
-(Where the electronic score sheet is in use, the scorer and assistant scorer must cooperate with the recognition and recording of the Libero replacements). - 7.
-Before the end of the next completed rally it is not allowed to request any type of additional regular game interruption after having already had a request rejected and sanctioned by a delay sanction within the same time between one completed rally and the start of the next rally.
-For example, a team requested a Time-out after the whistle for service, but the game has been stopped and a delay sanction either warning or penalty was issued.
-The team now has no right to request either another Time-out, or a normal player substitution (except an exceptional substitution due to an injury) before the match is restarted.
+(Where the electronic score sheet is in use, the scorer and assistant scorer must cooperate verbally with the recognition and recording of the Libero replacements). - 7.
+Before the end of the next completed rally it is not allowed to request any type of additional regular game interruption after having already had a request rejected and sanctioned by a delay warning within the same time between one completed rally and the start of the next rally.
+For example, a team requested a Time-out after the whistle for service, but the game has been stopped and a delay warning was issued.
+The teams now have no right to request either another Time-out, or a normal player substitution (except an exceptional substitution due to an injury, or a forced substitution for an injured or sanctioned player) before the match is restarted. - 8.
+In the case of an interrupted rally, it is not allowed to request any regular game interruption, except a forced substitution for an injured or sanctioned player, before the end of the next completed rally (Rule 15.2). - 9.
+Injured, ill, expelled or disqualified players must in the first instance be replaced by a legal substitution.
+Should that not be possible, the team has the right to make an EXCEPTIONAL substitution, using any player not on court at the moment of the sanction. - 10.
+Where the Field of Play orientation is not the traditional one, substitutes arrive court-side from behind the 1st referee.
+This means that the R3 must be able to alert the 1st referee to prevent confusions between the service whistle and unnecessarily rejected substitutions saying "substitution left" or "double substitution right".
+The 1st referee should be able to pause the substitutes on the side line until phrase "scorer ready" is heard from the Scorer.

-Rule 16 - Game delays
+Rule 16 - Game delays and Improper Requests